urbancamo/urbancamo.github.io/casio-basic/doc/users-guide.md

 A look at these programs reveals that an increase in data entails virtually no change in the portion which calculates the sum and sum of squares.
-The only changes would be in lines 10, 20 and 40, where the constant would be cahnged from 10 to 100.
+The only changes would be in lines 10, 20 and 40, where the constant would be changed from 10 to 100.

 Again, the concept of the array can be better grasped by thinking of them as boxes.
 Previously, a simple variable was described as a single box.